From 6 months onward, you can expect fewer night feedings. A healthy,

 offer sufficient quantities, but nicely spread throughout the day.

-- If your baby keeps waking frequently at night and you cannot
+If your baby keeps waking frequently at night and you can't

-figure out why or how to break the cycle, you may find No-Tears Sleeping Through the Night
+figure out why or how to break the cycle, you may find the action plan in my e-book